ros-controls/ros2_control_demos/doc/index.rst

 Example 1: RRBot
    *RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with one hardware interface.
 This example also demonstrates the switching between different controllers.

 Example 2: DiffBot
    *DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
    The robot is basically a box moving according to differential drive kinematics.

 Example 3: "RRBot with multiple interfaces"
    *RRBot* with multiple interfaces.

 Example 4: "Industrial robot with integrated sensor" *RRBot* with an integrated sensor.

 Example 5: "Industrial Robots with externally connected sensor" *RRBot* with an externally connected sensor.

 Example 6: "Modular Robots with separate communication to each actuator" The example shows how to implement robot hardware with separate communication to each actuator.

+Example 7: "6-DOF robot"
+   A full tutorial for a 6 DOF robot for intermediate ROS 2 users.

 Example 8: "Using transmissions"
    *RRBot* with an exposed transmission interface.

 Example 9: "Gazebo Classic"
    Demonstrates how to switch between simulation and hardware.